pages-themes/minimal/pages/projects/cysticfibrosis.md

 # Cystic fibrosis

-## Cystic Fibrosis Map (CF-MAP)
+## Cystic Fibrosis Map (CyFi-MAP)

-The Cystic Fibrosis Map project (CF-MAP) is an effort focused on high-quality description of cystic fibrosis mechanisms and building a predictive computational model based on this description.
+The Cystic Fibrosis Map project (CyFi-MAP) is an effort focused on high-quality description of cystic fibrosis mechanisms and building a predictive computational model based on this description.

 ### The map of cystic fibrosis mechanisms